sas-fossdev/saspes/CONTRIBUTING.md

 ### Pull Request

 Once you fix an issue or add/improve a feature, make a pull request to this repository.
 Your pull request will be tested automatically, manually reviewed and, hopefully, get merged into the project and released as part of the next release.
-Your name will also be added to the changelog and to an `CONTRIBUTORS.md` file to credit your change.
+Your name will also be added to the changelog to credit your change.
+You should also add your name to the [AUTHORS](AUTHORS) file for your first commit to the repo.

 By making a contribution to SAS Powerschool Enhancement Suite, you provide a [AGPL-3.0-only](/LICENSE) license but you keep copyright ownership of your contribution.